MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

     ![Flow details](./media/connection-dynamics365/flow-details.png)
     > [IMPORTANT]
-    > In order for the flow to trigger on the Dynamics 365 entity, the table definition must have **Change Tracking** enabled.
+    > In order for the flow to trigger on the Dynamics 365 table, the table definition must have **Change Tracking** enabled.
 See [Enable change tracking to control data synchronization](/dynamics365/customer-engagement/admin/enable-change-tracking-control-data-synchronization)

 7. Click or tap **New step**, and then click or tap **Add an action**.
-8. Click or tap **Dynamics 365 – Create a new record**.
+8. Click or tap **Dynamics 365 – Create a new row**.
-9. Under **Organization Name**, select the Dynamics 365 instance where you want the flow to create the record.
+9. Under **Organization Name**, select the Dynamics 365 instance where you want the flow to create the row.
 Notice that it doesn’t have to be the same instance where the event is triggered from.
-10. Under **Entity Name**, select the table that will create a row when the event occurs.
+10. Under **Table Name**, select the table that will create a row when the event occurs.

      For this walkthrough, select **Tasks**.
 11. A **Subject** box appears.
-When you click or tap it, a dynamic content pane appears where you can select either of these fields.
+When you click or tap it, a dynamic content pane appears where you can select either of these columns.

     * **Last Name**.
-If you select this field, the last name of the lead will be inserted in the **Subject** column of the task when it's created.
+If you select this column, the last name of the lead will be inserted in the **Subject** column of the task when it's created.
     * **Topic**.
-If you select this field, the **Topic** column for the lead will be inserted in the **Subject** column of the task when it's created.
+If you select this column, the **Topic** column for the lead will be inserted in the **Subject** column of the task when it's created.

     For this walkthrough, select **Topic**.

     ![Flow add topic](./media/connection-dynamics365/flow-addtopic.png)

-    > **Tip:** On the dynamic content pane, click or tap **See more** to display more fields that are associated with the entity.
+    > **Tip:** On the dynamic content pane, click or tap **See more** to display more columns that are associated with the table.
 For example, you can also populate the **Subject** column of the task with the **Company Name**, **Customer**, **Description**, or **Email** column of the lead.
     >
     >
 12. Click or tap **Create flow**.